return to Natural Dog Health Remedies

 Symptoms of Congestive Heart Failure in Dogs

-The symptoms associated with congestive heart failure vary depending upon the type of the underlying heart disease, and sometimes different dogs with heart problems may show different symptoms.
+The symptoms associated with congestive heart failure in dogs vary depending upon the type of the underlying heart disease, and sometimes different dogs with heart problems may show different symptoms.

-However, there are certain symptoms that are common to several different forms of heart disease and these symptoms can be considered warning signs - If your dog is displaying any of the following symptoms, be sure to consult your veterinarian immediately and have your dog undergo a medical examination:
+But there are certain symptoms that are common to several different forms of heart disease and these symptoms should be considered warning signs:

 • Unproductive coughing, especially during the night or first thing in the morning